-Mummified Remains of Stone-Age Man Found on Forest Society Reservation
+Mummified Remains of Stone-Age Man found in Forest Reservation

 ‘New Portsmouth Man’ likely more than 10,000 years old